-Main article: STEP Export-Import
+Main page: STEP Export-Import

 So you're ready to export the loaded board to your MCAD designer, you do this using the File » Export » STEP 3D.
 Once you've entered a name for the file, the Export Options dialog will open.

 Configure the STEP export options as required.

 - If you only want to export select components, it is generally easier to select them in 2D display mode.

 - Free 3D Bodies are additional 3D models placed in the PCB editor, such as the enclosure.